ryanascherr/botc/README.md

 # One Page Blood on the Clocktower Almanac

 This is an unofficial online tool that contains almanac entries for the characters of Blood on the Clocktower.
-The goal for this fan-made project was to allow storytellers and players to be able to quickyl and efficiently look up how each character works and how to run them.
+The goal for this fan-made project was to allow storytellers and players to be able to quickly and efficiently look up how each character works and how to run them.

 ## Acknowledgements and Copyrights